-The outcry of the fine ladies could be heard as far as Anchorage.
-The cry of ecstasy: Nothing stimulates small talk faster and more effectively than a honest and interested question of a bloody layman.
-For a bloody layman you can tell a lot!
-Very much more than an old hand, who blabbered at every second sentence: "Been there, done that!"
+The scream of the fine ladies could be heard as far as Anchorage.
+The outcry of delight: Nothing boosts small talk faster and more effectively than an honest and interested question from a bloody layperson.
+Because you can tell a lot about a bloody layperson!
+Much more than an old hand, who blows away every second sentence: “Been there, done that!”

 Make your conversation partner an expert

-Every expert breaks down one to answer a question to the layman.
-Because nothing profiled him more than experts!
+Every expert almost breaks off to answer a question for the layperson.
+Because nothing profiles him more than experts!
 Nothing brings him greater recognition!
 Therefore: show interest!
 Ask questions!
 "How many?"
 I am sometimes asked.
 The answer: Until you get it!

-Suppose the current Beluga harvest is not good because the sturgeon roe has turned out to be "too grainy".
+Let us assume that the current Beluga harvest is not suitable because the sturgeon roe is “too granular”.
 N / A?
 Sorry?
 What do you ask?
-Of course, "Excuse my ignorance, but what means 'too grainy'?"
-Do you hear the cry of ecstasy?
+Of course: "Excuse my ignorance, but what does 'too granular' mean?"
+Do you hear the outcry of delight?
 But hello!
 Wait a moment!
-Does that mean I have to think about small talk?
+Does that mean that I have to think along with small talk?